pete3n/nix-prefetch.nvim/README.md

 - _Pete does this alot <img src="assets/alot.png" alt="Icon" style="width: 16px; height: auto;">
 because he is bad at developing software._

-_Don't be like Pete, use NPG nvim!_
+_Don't be like Pete, use nix-prefetch.nvim!_

 ## Future Development
 - [x] fetchFromGitHub: update rev and hash